bitmage/vision-for-decentralized-web/Public Ledger.md

 Generally, a Public Ledger may be used for any information which is intended to be public, and which benefits from a consistent verification methodology.
-This includes [[Community Currency]], [[Proof of Ownership]], [[Public Agreement]], and [[Public Accountability Ledger]].
+This includes [[Landscape - Tech/Vision for Decentralized Web/Community Currency]], [[Proof of Ownership]], [[Public Agreement]], and [[Public Accountability Ledger]].

 For some use cases it may not be appropriate to have member nodes spread around the globe.
 It may be appropriate to have a regional network, a municipality network, or a network limited to membership of an organization, a conversation, or other group of people.